FMC Corporation (FMC) Shares Tumble 33% After Inventory Destocking Continues – Hagens Berman

 SAN FRANCISCO, Feb.
-07, 2025 (GLOBE NEWSWIRE) -- Share in FMC Corporation (NYSE: FMC) plummeted 33% on Feb.
-5, wiping out over $2 billion in shareholder value, after the agricultural sciences company issued a disappointing earnings report and outlook that clashed with previous assurances about executives made about the business...
+10, 2025 (GLOBE NEWSWIRE) -- Shares in FMC Corporation (NYSE: FMC) plummeted 33% on Feb.
+5, wiping out over $2 billion in shareholder value, after the agricultural sciences company issued a disappointing earnings report and outlook that clashed with previous assurances about executives made about the business.

 Hagens Berman urges FMC who suffered substantial losses to submit your losses now.
 The firm also encourages persons with knowledge who may be able to assist in the investigation to contact its attorneys.